-\\x\\\ The institution has defined elements of student achievement performance across the institution, and has identified the expected measure of performance within each defined element.
+x The institution has defined elements of student achievement performance across the institution, and has identified the expected measure of performance within each defined element.
 Course completion is included as one of these elements of student achievement.
-Other elements of student achievement performance for measurement have been

 Other elements of student achievement performance for measurement have been determined as appropriate to the institution's mission.